italoportinho/trabalho-01-visdados-2024-1/code/src/01-pergunta.md

   , released_month::INTEGER, '-'
   , released_day::INTEGER) as minha_date
   , streams::LONG as streams_total
-FROM spotify WHERE streams is NOT NULL ORDER BY streams_total DESC `;
+FROM spotify WHERE streams is NOT NULL ORDER BY streams_total DESC LIMIT 1000 `;
 //display(heatmap_data);
 view(Inputs.table(heatmap_data));